 The Dark Ages aren't what they used to be!
 This course surveys the social, economic and religious history in Europe and the Mediterranean from ca. 200 to 1000 AD, with particular attention to questions of continuity between the Roman Empire and its successors states in the east and west, the rise of Christianity and Islam, and the creation of new ethnic identities and social structures in the post-Roman world.

 Traces African-American history from the slave trade through the end of Reconstruction.
 Course material will include secondary and primary sources, including slave narratives, court documents, photography, music, and advertisements.
 The course will consider broad themes, including agency and resistance, the relationship of race to categories of gender, class, and sexuality, and the meaning of freedom.
-Day Moore.
+(Same as Africana Studies 203.)

 204S African-American History from 1877 to the Present.

 Examines the history of African Americans in the post-emancipation United States, looking closely at black communities during periods of industrialization, migration, war, and globalization.
 Lectures and discussion will draw on primary sources, including films, novels, poetry, radio and television, and speeches.
 Conversations will focus on the diversity of experiences and identities that have comprised the African-American experience in the United States.
+(Same as Africana Studies 204.)
 Day Moore.